Compile7/compile7.github.io/content/how-to-create-protected-routes-in-react/index.md

 }
 export default App;
 ```

-Now lets create the components which we have referenced in app.js
+Now, let's create the components that you have referenced in `app.js`:

-In LandingPage.js:
+In `LandingPage.js`:

 ```js
 import React from "React";
 const LandingPage = () => {